popphylotools/HiMAP/README.md

 ## Description

-Here you will find the bioinformatic locus selection and data processing pipelines used in Dupuis et al. 2017 (submitted) for generating phylogenomic datasets using the HiMAP approach.
+Here you will find the bioinformatic locus selection and data processing pipelines used in Dupuis et al. 2018 (Molecular Ecology Resources) for generating phylogenomic datasets using the HiMAP approach.
 The code is divided into three main sections:

 **Part01** is the main locus selection pipeline, which takes as input ortholog prediction from a variety of genomic and transcriptomic resources (some of which with relatively trustworthy structural annotations: "high quality annotations").
 Exon/intron boundaries from the "high quality annotations" are used to predict exon/intron boundaries across all data, and several filtering steps identify conserved exons across data inputs.
-Dupuis et al. 2017 uses [OrthoMCL](http://orthomcl.org/orthomcl/) for ortholog prediction, and this code is built to ingest OrthoMCL input format, however other ortholog prediction approaches can also be used.
+Dupuis et al. 2018 uses [OrthoMCL](http://orthomcl.org/orthomcl/) for ortholog prediction, and this code is built to ingest OrthoMCL input format, however other ortholog prediction approaches can also be used.

-**Part02** generates summary information used to manually filter and select amplicons to include in a final amplicon panel, based on amplicon length, primer characteristics, phylogenetic informativeness, etc. In Dupuis et al. 2017, the input to this step is predicted primers generated from the Paragon Genomics CleanPlex custom amplicon design service.
+**Part02** generates summary information used to manually filter and select amplicons to include in a final amplicon panel, based on amplicon length, primer characteristics, phylogenetic informativeness, etc. In Dupuis et al. 2018, the input to this step is predicted primers generated from the Paragon Genomics CleanPlex custom amplicon design service.

 **Part03** is for post-sequencing data processing.
 This takes as input demultiplexed, adapter-trimmed and FLASh-joined FASTQ files, and calls consensus sequences based on read length distributions.
 It outputs aligned multi-FASTA formatted files (1 per gene), that can be used directly for gene-tree analysis or concatenated for an "all data" approach.

-For a detailed tutuorial in re-creating the results of Dupuis et al. 2017, see **Usage: Detailed** section below.
-Note, the terminology from Dupuis et al. 2017 is used here ("raw exons", "filtered exons", etc.), so refer to the paper for those details.
+For a detailed tutuorial in re-creating the results of Dupuis et al. 2018, see **Usage: Detailed** section below.
+Note, the terminology from Dupuis et al. 2018 is used here ("raw exons", "filtered exons", etc.), so refer to the paper for those details.

 ## Installation